North Dakota disability

 North Dakota is one of nine states in the US that has its own eligibility criteria in place for Medicaid medical benefits.
 If you qualify for SSI, you will likely be eligible for Medicaid, but it’s not guaranteed.
 And you will have to fill out separate North Dakota Medicaid forms.

-These different applications are one of many reasons hiring a lawyer when applying for North Dakota disability benefits is smart.
+These different applications are one of many reasons hiring a North Dakota disability lawyer is smart.
 You want to ensure you get all the benefits you deserve, but it’s hard to make that happen if you don’t know all the rules!

 How Long Does It Take to Receive North Dakota Disability Benefits?